stoermelder/vcvrack-packone/docs/transit/Transit.md

 The 8 buttons at the top of the module select the active set.
 The active set is indicated by a white LED above the button.
 Every set is assigned a fixed default color (cycling through green, magenta, blue, yellow, cyan, white, red, grey) and all snapshot points of the current set are rendered in that color.
 The color of a single set can be changed via the context menu of the set-button or via the context menu of any snapshot point on the pad (sub-menu _Color_ under _Current set_).

+Each snapshot-set can be given a custom text label (e.g. _Drums_, _Bass_, _Pad_) to make the 8 buttons easier to tell apart at a glance.
+Right-click a set-button and choose _Label_ to enter a label.

 A snapshot-set can also be selected by CV through the _Snapshot-set select CV_-input on the bottom-right of the module.
 The CV-mode is configured through the context menu of the display:

 | Mode | Description |